nicolasd1323/Holiday-Calendar/README.md

 I am proud of this code Snippet, because whitout it my page would not as dynamic as it is right now.

 ## Change Log
+ The idea of the project was to have a drop down holiday options by month, but the way the API was set up, I had to adapt to it and change it to a drop down by holiday name in order to access the data.